corda/cordapp-trial-framework/docs/deployment_toolkit.md

 You can read more about Azure sizing and select the minimum size here: https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sizes-general

 ## Deployment Tooling
-In order to simplify Corda deployment for individuals with no experience on cloud or blockchain the Cordapp trial framework includes an example deployment toolkit.
+In order to simplify Corda deployment for individuals with no experience on cloud or blockchain the GTM trial framework includes an example deployment toolkit.
 These toolkits are not a requirement and you may make changes based on your customer requirements and technical architecture.

 The toolkit includes the following types of resources.